 select * from employee;

-In the first scenario, you have an
+Notice you have an

-employee data table in Apache Hive with
+employee data table in Hive with

-7. Go to Ranger UI on:
+1. Go to Ranger UI on:

-8. Go back to
+2. Go back to

 Sandbox_hive and then